Conditional Mean, Variance, and MMSE

 MMSE Estimator for Linear Model

-Note that in both expressions, the alternative expressions are applicable when covariances of the information signal vector and noise are invertible.
-Furthermore, we opted to use the notation C\mathbf{C} to denote the covariance of a matrix, as it is a more prevalent convention, rather than V\mathbb{V}.
+In both expressions, the alternative forms apply when the covariances of the signal vector and noise are invertible.
+Notably, we use $\mathbf{C}$ to denote covariance matrices, as this is a common convention.

-Remarkably, the conditional covariance is independent of y\mathbf{y}, which is an uncommon property as it typically depends on y\mathbf{y}.
-This also implies that the Mean Square Error (MSE) of the MMSE estimator is the same as that of conditional covariance, given by:
+Remarkably, the conditional covariance is independent of $\mathbf{y}$, which is unusual since it typically depends on $\mathbf{y}$.
+This implies that the Mean Square Error (MSE) of the MMSE estimator equals the conditional covariance:

 In conclusion, understanding the interplay between conditional mean, variance, and conditional PDFs provides valuable insights into the MMSE estimator.
-Exploring these concepts, particularly in scenarios like the MMSE estimator for a linear model with Gaussian prior and independent additive Gaussian noise, sheds light on the relationship between the posterior density, conditional mean, covariance and MSE of MMSE estimator.
+By exploring these concepts step by step, particularly in scenarios like the MMSE estimator for a linear model with Gaussian prior and independent additive Gaussian noise, we can better understand the relationships between posterior density, conditional mean, covariance, and the MSE of the MMSE estimator.